 Youth Volunteer and Leadership Opportunities

-Youth and Parent Volunteering
+1Youth and Parent Volunteering (Ages 13-15)

 Youth between the ages of 13 and 15 are welcome to volunteer with an engaged adult at the Lab or at weekend community events.
 Both the youth and adult are expected to maintain a Volunteer Matters profile and sign up for the same shift.
 Each member of the volunteer pair is expected to stay for the entire shift and work as a team at the activity to which they are assigned.
 We request that each volunteer attend one training session each year (this does not have to happen prior to volunteering for the first time).
 For community programs, volunteers will receive an instruction packet detailing the logistics for the event, information about the activity to which they were assigned, and emergency contact numbers for event organizers.
 At the Lab, parent and youth teams support behind the scenes operations including stocking experiment and activity supplies.

-Community Programs Youth Volunteers
+2Lab & Community Programs Youth Volunteers (Ages 16+)

-Youth ages 16 and up are welcome to volunteer for Community Programs events like Family Science Night that occur throughout the region at locals schools and other weekend community events.
+Youth ages 16 and up are welcome to volunteer at the Lab and for Community Programs events like Family Science Night that occur throughout the region at locals schools and other weekend community events.
 We request that every volunteer provide their own transportation.
 We request that each volunteer attend one training session each year (this does not have to happen prior to volunteering for the first time).
 Volunteers will receive an instruction packet detailing the logistics for the event, information about the activity to which they were assigned, and emergency contact numbers for event organizers.